 This means that you document the professional portion of your costs with itemised receipts and can deduct this portion without limit.

 With our app, you can either choose the lump sum or claim higher costs.
-We explain exactly how to do this at the end of this article.
+We explain exactly how to do this below.

 The advantages and disadvantages of the two options are explained below:

 This is how you use the lump sum for telephone and internet

 Advantage of the flat rate: You have less effort - because you don't have to prove the extent to which you used your private connections for business purposes.

 Disadvantage: Only up to 20% of your monthly telephone and internet expenses are recognised by the tax office as income-related expenses.
 The upper limit is 20 euros per month or 240 euros per year.
 Your telephone or internet bill would therefore have to be 100 euros per month to reach the maximum amount.